pheintzman/RefineAlign/README.md

 ## Download and setup:
 	git clone https://github.com/pheintzman/RefineAlign.git
 	cd RefineAlign
-	chmod 755 RefineAlign_v1.sh
+	chmod 755 RefineAlign.sh
 	chmod 755 ./python_R_scripts/*

 ## Before starting:
 - Dependencies: mafft, python3, and R (tested with R v4.4.2)
-- In the RefineAlign_v1.sh script:
+- In the RefineAlign.sh script:
 	- Update the ml commands for your system
 	- Update the SCRIPT_DIRECTORY path to the location of /python_R_scripts